Introduction

 - what you're asking the court for.

-The form has different sections on different types of orders.
-Because you've already settled your issues in a separation agreement or court order(s), you only need to fill in section 1, section 2, and section 8.
+The form has a main section to fill out, plus optional schedules for different types of orders.
+Because you've already settled your family law issues in a separation agreement or court order(s), you only need to fill in the first three and the last one or two sections of the form.

-In Field 1, type the date you will go to the registry to file the application for divorce.
+Fill out the Registration of Divorce Proceedings form online.
+In Section 1, type the date you'll go to the registry to file the application for divorce.
 This might be different from the date you fill out the form.

 This form goes to a central registry in Ottawa.
 The registry in Ottawa will check their records to make sure you have no other divorce proceedings pending in Canada.
 The judge can't grant you a divorce order until they send written clearance back to your registry.
-This can take four to six weeks.
+This can take 4 to 6 weeks.

-Go to Step 4 OR file the first two forms
+Part 3: Go to Step 4 or file the first two forms

 Quick links